brandonjoe/luxary/README.md

 ## Application for Luxary presence.
 [Demo at 1920x1080](https://brandonjoe.github.io/luxary/)

 ### Please share your screen resolution, OS, browser version (best if you're using latest) you used to test in so we can look at it in:
 I coded this project in 1920x1080 resolution in the latest version of Google Chrome on Windows 10.
+Also for testing, please refrain from using the github pages, the data won't load correctly.
+With my limited googling, I think it has to do with CORS.
+If the project is loaded directly from file, and launched with "npm run start," the data will be loaded.

 ### What part of the design did you get stuck on?
 What took the most time?
 Similarly, what was the easiest part?